Posted on January 10, 2017 in Alcoholism

 Studies have shown that people who consume a high fat diet with high amounts of alcohol on a regular basis are heading down the road that leads to weight gain.
 It is more likely to happen to individuals who drink more than one to two drinks per day — you know, the party-all-night, drink-until-you-drop kind of consuming that many college freshmen fall into.

 This is good news for those who enjoy an occasional drink.
-As long as you don’t drink like the stereotypical college freshman, keeping your intake at a moderate level, you shouldn’t have to worry much about the effects on your body caused by alcohol and weight gain.
+As long as you don’t drink like the stereotypical college freshman, keeping your intake at a moderate level and avoiding falling into alcohol addiction, you shouldn’t have to worry much about the effects on your body caused by alcohol and weight gain.

 National Institute of Health: Alcohol Consumption and Obesity: An Update: